 Illinois Domestic Violence Defense Attorney

-Any individual who physically assaults another family or household member can be arrested and charged with a domestic violence offense.
+Domestic Violence – Any individual who physically assaults another family or household member can be arrested and charged with a domestic violence offense.
 If police are called to your home and they find evidence of a domestic battery, usually someone is going to jail.

 Public awareness of domestic violence has grown exponentially in recent years.
 In Illinois and throughout the country, numerous organizations have been created and extensive legislation passed to combat the prevalence of domestic abuse.
-This means that anyone facing a domestic violence charge faces not only serious violent crime penalties, but also an increasingly unsavory public opinion and criminal record.
+This means that anyone facing a domestication violence charge faces not only serious violent crime penalties, but also an increasingly unsavory public opinion and criminal record.

-At Patel Law, PC, we bring years of experience to the defense of people accused of domestic violence charges in Champaign-Urbana, Danville, Decatur and other communities in Central Illinois.
-Having working numerous domestic violence cases throughout the years, our Illinois domestic violence lawyer understands the how seriously allegations can impact the lives of individuals, and how detrimental convictions can be.
+At Patel Law, PC, we bring years of experience to the defense of people accused of domestication violence charges in Champaign-Urbana, Danville, Decatur and other communities in Central Illinois.
+Having working numerous domestication violence cases throughout the years, our Illinois domestic violence lawyer understands the how seriously allegations can impact the lives of individuals, and how detrimental convictions can be.
 As such, we work diligently to defend clients against charges such as domestic battery, stalking and other domestic violence charges.

 Illinois Domestic Violence Lawyer Defending Your Rights

 It’s much easier to be arrested for domestic violence than it is to persuade the state to drop domestic violence charges in Illinois.
 Even if your spouse or boyfriend/girlfriend wants to drop charges, the state may prosecute the case on its own.
 All too often, prosecutors bent on gaining convictions stop at nothing to charge and convict offenders who do not take the measures they need to protect their rights.
-With the assistance of a qualified Champaign domestic violence attorney from our firm, you case can receive the experienced attention needed to protect your future.
+With the assistance of a qualified Champaign domestication violence attorney from our firm, you case can receive the experienced attention needed to protect your future.

 Consequences of a Domestic Violence in Illinois